 How Is a Crown Prepared?

-At the first appointment, a dentist will shape the tooth to create a shape that suits a crown.
+After your pre-op consultations, a dentist will shape the tooth to create a shape that suits a crown.

 After that, the dentist may make a mould in the shape of the tooth using a special form of dental "putty".
 Impressions are also taken of the teeth opposite the one being crowned, so that the dentist can ensure that the crown grinds smoothly against the opposing teeth.

 In some cases, dentists can also use computer imaging software to take a snapshot of the affected tooth, which is sent to a laboratory which uses specialist software to assemble a crown.

 In most instances, labs receive the impression and create hard copies, usually out of plaster.
 This hard mould is then used to create a metal, resin or ceramic crown, which is sent back to the dentist.

 The dentist now cements the crown in place, and may need to trim it slightly to handle any imperfections in the preparation process.